 - Bangkok 18:35 – Nong Khai 04:15 (Express)

-Ticket prices for the 621km long rail journey are 497 Baht for 1st class, 238 Baht for 2nd class and 103 Baht for 3rd class and it takes about 9.5-10.5 hours to get there.
+Ticket prices for the 621km long railway journey are 497 Baht for 1st class, 238 Baht for 2nd class and 103 Baht for 3rd class (excluding fees) and it takes about 9.5-10.5 hours to get there.
 If you prefer the rapid train with sleeper berths then you can check the prices and availability on the State Railway of Thailand’s Website.

 Bangkok to Nong Khai by Bus

-Anyway, buses leave from BKK’s Mo Chit Northern Bus Terminal (MRT to Kamphaeng Phet and from there motorcycle taxi for 40 Baht or metered taxi for about 50 Baht to the station).
+Anyway, buses leave from BKK’s Mo Chit Northern Bus Terminal (MRT to Kamphaeng Phet Station and from there motorbike taxi for 40 Baht or metered taxi for about 50 Baht to the station).
 Prices are around 600-700 Baht depending on the type of coach and the trip takes between 8 and 10 hours.
-I don’t really like these long haul bus trips anymore but again if it’s your first or second time to explore Isaan – why not.
+I don’t really like these long haul bus trips anymore but again, if it’s your first or second time exploring Isaan – why not.

 How to get from Nong Khai to Udon Thani